Titan submersible implosion: Expedition arrangements

 The voyage was booked in early 2023.
-Rush offered Jay Bloom, an American businessman, two discounted tickets, intending for Bloom and his son to be on the excursion.
-Bloom, a billionaire, was offered a price of $150,000 per seat, rather than the full price of $250,000, with Rush claiming that it was "safer than crossing the street", but Bloom declined the offer due to his concerns about its safety.
+Rush offered Jay Bloom two discounted tickets, intending for Bloom and his son to be on the excursion.
+Bloom was offered a price of $150,000 per seat, rather than the full price of $250,000, with Rush claiming that it was "safer than crossing the street", but Bloom declined the offer due to his concerns about its safety.
 At that time, the excursion was scheduled for May, but unfavourable weather caused it to be delayed until June.

-16–17 June preparations
+June 16–17 preparations

 (pictured in 2018) transported Titan and the expedition's crew to the dive site above the wreck of Titanic.